Structure formation during phase transitions in strongly interacting matter: First-order phase transitions in slowly evolving systems

+Above we focused on dynamics of the order parameter in case of the transition of the system from the metastable state to the stable one.
+Within the unstable, so called spinodal region, the perturbations grow exponentially.
 Spinodal instabilities may manifest themselves in experiments with heavy ions in some collision energy interval that corresponds to the first-order phase transition region of the QCD phase diagram.
 One of the possible signatures is a manifestation of fluctuations with a typical size $r\sim 1/p_m$, $p_m \lsim m_\pi$, in the rapidity spectra, see Ref.~\cite{Skokov:2010dd} and discussion in Section \ref{hydro}.

-Note that in condensed matter physics a glassing transition from a liquid to a glass state can be interpreted as the first-order phase transition occurring at a very high viscosity when the system passes a spinodal region either is very rapidly overcooled \cite{Voskresensky:1993ux}.
-Then,~there may appear an order at several angstr\"om- scale, which transforms in a disorder at larger distances.
+Also note that in condensed matter physics a glassing transition from a liquid to a glass state can be interpreted as the first-order phase transition occurring at a very high viscosity, when the system passes a spinodal region, or it is very rapidly overcooled \cite{Voskresensky:1993ux}.
+Then, there may appear an order at several angstr\"om- scale, which transforms in a disorder at larger distances.
 Spinodal instabilities will be discussed in a more detail in next Section.